GoogleCloudPlatform/knative-build-tutorials/getting-started/README.md

 **Build steps share a common workspace**

-Containers all share the same two mounts:
+Containers all share the same two volumes:

- + `/builder/home` - the home folder for all containers where shared configuration is typically installed
+ + `/builder/home` - the home folder for all containers where shared configuration is typically installed.
  + `/workspace` - a shared folder where to read inputs from and where to write outputs of each step.

 **Continue to next step to get the Build's status...**